 Randall has earned: Master of Science, Financial Services (MSFS), Master of Science, Management (MSM), Bachelor of Science, Business Management, and a Bachelor of Science, Data Processing.
 His credentials include: Certified Financial Planner™ practitioner (CFP), Chartered Life underwriter (CLU), Chartered Financial Consultant (ChFC) and Certified Kingdom Advisor (CKA).

 Randall has served as president for community organizations, including the Chatsworth Chamber of Commerce and the Financial Planners Association – San Fernando Valley Society.
 Mr. Sanada is a founding member of Kingdom Advisors, with Larry Burkett and Ron Blue.
 Randall is Chairman Emeritus of Christian Foundation of America and is a founding Board Member of Gabriel’s House.

-Randall enjoys snow skiing, flying, and spending quality time with his wife Kaylene (married in 1972), his four sons, and now four grandchildren.
+Randall enjoys snow skiing, flying, and spending quality time with his wife, Kaylene, his four sons, and now four grandchildren.

 Joseph Soler has been married to his wife, Mary, for 42 years.
-He is the father of 3 adult children and grandfather of 5.
-He became a follower of Jesus in 1981, and he served as Associate Teaching Director with Community Bible Study (2002 – 2018).
+He is the father of three adult children and grandfather of five.
+He became a follower of Jesus in 1981, and served as Associate Teaching Director with Community Bible Study from 2002 – 2018.
 Gabriel’s House is very near and dear to Joseph’s heart as the house was named after his first-born grandson, Gabriel, who went to be with the Lord shortly after birth.
-He and his wife Mary helped to open Gabriel’s House in December 2011 and he became a Board Member in 2017.
-Joseph has worked in the biopharmaceutical industry in various capacities for over 40 years and is currently a consultant with a boutique firm based in Philadelphia.
+He and his wife, Mary, helped to open Gabriel’s House in December 2011 and he became a Board Member in 2017.
+Joseph has worked in the biopharmaceutical industry in various capacities for more than 40 years and is currently a consultant with a boutique firm based in Philadelphia.
 Joseph and Mary reside in a suburb of San Antonio, Texas.